Open Access Library Journal

 The MRP is defined by [1] [2] [7] [8] :

-Here, a and the strength parameter A are two dimensionless parameters, while the screening parameter b, having a dimension of length, is related to the range of potential.
+Here, and the strength parameter A are two dimensionless parameters, while the screening parameter b, having a dimension of length, is related to the range of potential.
 It can be verified that the class of potentials (2) reduces to MRP by choosing

-Let us indicate that approximate analytical solutions of l -wave SE for the MRP have been presented in [2] by a proper approximation of the centrifugal term.
-Furthermore, a purely numerical integrating procedure has been programmed [43] as well for bound states, invoking the Mathematica package, which offers decent results, especially in the short potential well, i.e., small l and a .
+Let us indicate that approximate analytical solutions of -wave SE for the MRP have been presented in [2] by a proper approximation of the centrifugal term.
+Furthermore, a purely numerical integrating procedure has been programmed [43] as well for bound states, invoking the Mathematica package, which offers decent results, especially in the short potential well, i.e., small and .

 4.2.
 The Second Pöschl-Teller Potential (SPTP)